hellocodeco/exist-api-docs/docs/reference/object_types.md

 Correlation values vary between -1 and +1 with 0 implying no correlation.
 Correlations of -1 or +1 imply an exact linear relationship.

 P-values are a way of determining confidence in the result.
 A value lower than 0.05 is generally considered "statistically significant".
+We provide a user-friendly `stars` integer which maps to the P-value, where 5 stars indicates a value well below 0.05.

 We create simple English sentences to represent each possible correlation as a combination of attributes.